vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

 1. Build project: `pnpm build`

-   It will use rollup to bundle source files and minify them, and output them to `lib` folder.
+   - Use rollup to bundle source files and minify them, and output results to `lib` folder
+   - Use `rollup-plugin-copy` to copy other files to `lib` folder

 1. Develop project: `pnpm dev`

-   It will use `tsc` and `cpx` to compile ts file and move other files to output folder.
+   - Use `tsc` to compile ts file to `lib` folder
+   - Use `cpx` to copy other files to `lib` folder

 1. Format project: `pnpm lint`

-   It will execute the two commands `pnpm lint:eslint` and `pnpm lint:prettier`.
+   It will format the project using prettier, eslint and stylelint.

    If you modify Markdown, you also need to run the `pnpm lint:md` command.